Posted on 10/12/2017 in Business and Strategy

 Should I bid on my own branded terms?
 This is a question I get asked by almost every client at one point or another.
 It is also a question that is hotly debated amongst digital marketing experts everywhere.
 A simple Google search will provide you with articles in support of both sides of the argument.
-Here at Wakefly we believe PPC brand bidding is important.
+Here at Wakefly, we believe PPC brand bidding is important.
 Even if you believe people already know your company’s name the benefits of bidding on your branded keywords are too good to pass up.
-Let’s discuss why Google AdWords brand protection is so beneficial.
+Let’s discuss why Google Ads brand protection is so beneficial.

 Bidding on your branded search terms helps you cover more area on the search engine results page.
 This is always a good thing.
-The more room you take up on the SERP the less room your competitors have.
+The more room you occupy on the SERP the less room your competitors have.
 There are numerous statistical studies that demonstrate if you show in both organic and paid positions on the same SERP then you typically generate a higher CTR.

 The data above is from Q3 2017 and it demonstrates that competitors can easily steal your branded traffic with just an average campaign setup.
 For example, these particular campaigns make no actual mention of the competitors in their ad copy and have an average Quality score of only 5 out of 10, but they are still able to produce a 4.82% CTR.

 Bidding on branded search terms helps you get quality traffic for cheap.
 In the PPC world, we are always looking for cheap keywords that actually have search volume.
 The cheapest keywords available might be your own branded terms.
 Not only are they cheaper, but they also convert at a higher rate!
 Let’s take a look at some more Q3 2017 data.